sagemath/trac_to_gh/Issue 501.md

 # Issue 501: more memory leaks in basic arithmetic

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/501

 Original creator: was